If you’re going to sell your work to shops like a total pro, it’d probably be useful to speak the language, right?

-We’re going to wrap up our little glossary with one of the most confusing wholesale terms.
-Carriage-paid sounds like something out of Pride And Prejudice, but it’s actually all about incentivising stockists to buy more of your stuff.
+We’re going to wrap up our little glossary with one of the most confusing terms in wholesale vocabulary.
+Carriage-paid sounds like something out of Pride And Prejudice but it’s actually all about incentivising stockists to buy more of your stuff.

 Retailers hate paying for shipping.
 It feels like throwing money away.
 It also means that we have to charge our customers more for your product once it’s on our shelves.
 But until someone invents a teleporter and licenses it for retail use, we need to get your lovely thing into our shops somehow, and there’s always a cost attached.